DebonairSM/vsol-analyst/README.md

 1. Open http://localhost:5051 in your browser
 2. Sign in with your Google account
 3. Create a new project or select an existing one
-4. Start chatting with the analyst agent about your business
+4. Start chatting with Sunny about your business
 5. When ready, click "Extract Requirements" to generate structured output
 6. Download the requirements.md and workflow.mmd files